See your West Virginia health insurance coverage options.

 When can I enroll in an ACA-compliant plan in West Virginia?

-You can sign up for an ACA-compliant individual or family health insurance in West Virginia between November 1 and January 15 during open enrollment.3
+You can sign up for an ACA-compliant individual or family health insurance in West Virginia between November 1 and January 15 during open enrollment.5

 Sign up by December 15 for your coverage to start on January 1.
 If you enroll between December 16 and January 15, your coverage will begin on February 1.

-- Your income falls below 150% of the poverty level, and you’re eligible for premium tax credits.
-In this scenario, you can enroll until at least 2025.
+- Your income isn’t more than 150% of the poverty level, and you’re eligible for premium tax credits.
+In this scenario, you can enroll anytime until at least 2025.

 - Native Americans can enroll whenever necessary.

-For people who lose Medicaid or CHIP coverage between March 31, 2023, and July 31, 2024, there’s an extended SEP available for enrollment.4
+For people who lose Medicaid or CHIP coverage between March 31, 2023, and July 31, 2024, there’s an extended SEP available for enrollment.6

 How do I enroll in a Marketplace plan in West Virginia?

-Use any of the following options to enroll in a Marketplace plan in West Virginia:
+Use one of the following options to enroll in a Marketplace plan in West Virginia: